Fenchuganj Upazila: Transport

-Fenchuganj has good communication with the rest of the country because it has river, road and rail links.
-During British rule river and rail travel were popular, following that roads became more used, and more currently the A2 (Asian Highway) road built through Fenchuganj, connecting Sylhet-Dhaka and other parts of the country.
-Established there is a market place on the bank of River Kushiara, with Tuesday and Saturday being the main trading days.
-People from the surrounding 10–15 miles come to the market to trade and shop.
-Now there are many local markets which sit every day.
-Among the views from Fenchuganj are both bridges over Kushiara.
-Hills around degree college, lake near degree college, Fertiliser factory 1.5 km East of Tajamul Ali Square, tea estates, Delwar Hussain mosque, sunset from ilashpur (dhala) bridge and boat trip down the river are very enjoyable.
+Fenchuganj has good communication with the rest of the country thanks to its river, road and rail links.
+During British rule river and rail travel were popular, following that roads became more used, and more recently the A2 (Asian Highway) road built through Fenchuganj, connecting to the Sylhet-Dhaka highway and other parts of the country.
+Established there is a market place on the bank of the river Kushiara, with Tuesday and Saturday being the main trading days.
+People from the surrounding 10–15 miles (16-24 km) come to the market to trade and shop.
+Now,there are many local markets which sit every day.
+Among the views from Fenchuganj are the two bridges over Kushiara.
+The hills and the lake near Degree college, the fertiliser factory 1.5 km East of Tajamul Ali Square, several tea estates, Delwar Hussain mosque, sunset from ilashpur (dhala) bridge and the boat trip down the river are very enjoyable.

 Education

 The Fenchuganj Mohammadia Kamil Madrasha established in 1971.